 Where can I get information on plagiarism and making sure I cite my sources correctly?

-While working on your paper you will use a number of books, articles, journals, reports, lectures, interviews and more.
-When presenting ideas developed by others, do not forget to provide a reference every time you quote or paraphrase someone else’s ideas, theories or data.
+While working on your paper you will probably use a number of books, articles, journals, reports, lectures, interviews and more.
+When presenting ideas developed by others, don't forget to provide a reference every time you quote or paraphrase someone else’s ideas, theories or data.
 You must acknowledge the sources you used in your analysis and research.

 The source must be referenced whether it is: